 In fact every Sunday, until I found an alternative, I learned about the consequences of taking things literally, from a biblical perspective.
 It was my orientation to the world.
 Now, I find myself drawn to phrases like loving witness and learned that the prescribed strategy for getting out of disasters is to assist others.

 We are racing to the airport.
 I am anxious.
 She tells me her depression is incurable.
 So deep that strapping electrodes to her brain won’t help, or if it did, it would only be temporary relief.
 So deep that she can’t wash knives in the kitchen sink when the bottomless darkness sets in.
 She can see herself slashing herself to death, making the motions, trading hands to make the gestures of listening to those urges, one hand always on the steering wheel.
-She tells me she is no longer afraid and that is how she has been able to survive.
+She tells me she is no longer afraid to die and that is how she has been able to survive.

 I want to believe this means you found a way to see light differently.